estebanbecker/Parallel-computing-UPC/README.md

 ## Conversion table

 To optimize the code we can parallelize the for loop.
-To do it correctly we will not use a test in the loop to distribute the work but change the initiation and the step of the for loop.
+To do it correctly we will not use a test in the loop to distribute the work but we will change the initiation and the step of the for loop.
 We have to add a upc_barrier to be sure all the work is finished before the results are printed.

 ``` objectivec
 #include <stdio.h>